 Higher-pixel-density strips are available and will work, but please read the notes later about power requirements.

-The Feather M0 and NeoPXL8 FeatherWing are identical to the hardware used in the OOZE MASTER 3000 project.
+The Feather M0 and NeoPXL8 FeatherWing (or their equivalent M4 variants) are identical to the hardware used in the OOZE MASTER 3000 project.
 If you have a different Feather M0 board (e.g. Adalogger), that can work fine.
 Some non-Feather M0 or M4 boards (e.g. Metro) can also work, if you use the NeoPXL8 Friend (breakout) rather than the FeatherWing.
 Other microcontrollers like AVR or ESP will not work.
 The example code accompanying the NeoPXL8 library has comments regarding compatible hardware.

 I also used the same Perma-Proto trick as before to make power rails for all the NeoPixel strips.
 But feel free to improvise with whatever supplies and techniques are available.